 Septic to Sewer Program Phase 1 #006052A: First phase in a multiyear septic to sewer conversion project that will extend Pinellas County Utilities' wastewater collection system into neighborhoods that are within PCU's service area but 100 ft away from the collection system.
 Total project estimate \$10.0M, funded by ARPA.

-Pinellas Park Interceptor Collection System Improvements #003147A: Replace the existing 42-inch interceptor at 54-inch interceptor at 62nd Ave.
+Pinellas Park Interceptor Collection System Improvements #003147A: Replace the existing 42" interceptor and 54" interceptor at 62nd Ave.
 Total project estimate \$16.2M, funded by Sewer enterprise funds and a Joint Participation Agreement with Pinellas Park.

 Transportation (Airport):